Vengababu07/entnt-dental-dashboard/README.md

 # Start the development server
 npm start

- To see outputs navigate to the public -> screenshots -> images
+ To see outputs navigate to the public -> screenshots

 Data is stored in LocalStorage